-The Bursar shall cause to be prepared a leaflet setting out the College's authorized charges and copies shall be sent to all junior members upon their admission to the College and, on application, to their parents or guardians.
+The Principal Bursar shall cause to be prepared a leaflet setting out the College's authorised charges and copies shall be sent to all Junior Members upon their admission to the College and, on application, to their parents or guardians.

-BY LAW XXIX - CONSIDERATION OF ACCOUNTS
+BY LAW XXIX - CONSIDERATION OF ACCOUNTS (Stat.XVI.5)

-(Stat.XVI.5)

-The College accounts for the year ending on the preceding thirty-first day of July shall be considered at the Stated General Meeting held on or about the Wednesday of the fifth week of Michaelmas Full Term or at any adjournment of that meeting.
+1. The College accounts for the year ending on the preceding 31 July shall be considered at the Stated General Meeting held on or about the Wednesday of the fifth week of Michaelmas Full Term or at any adjournment of that meeting.